Ukrainians: Genetics and genomics

 Roughly all R1a Ukrainians carry R1a-Z282; it has been found significantly only in Eastern Europe.
 Chernivtsi Oblast is the only region in Ukraine where Haplogroup I2a occurs more frequently than R1a, much less frequent even in Ivano-Frankivsk Oblast.
-In comparison to their northern and eastern neighbors, Ukrainians have a similar percentage of Haplogroup R1a-Z280 (43%) in their population—compare Belarusians, Russians and Lithuanians (55%, 46%, and 42% respectively).
+In comparison to their northern and eastern neighbours, Ukrainians have a similar percentage of Haplogroup R1a-Z280 (43%) in their population—compare Belarusians, Russians and Lithuanians (55%, 46%, and 42% respectively).
 Populations in Eastern Europe that have never been Slavic do as well.
 Ukrainians in Chernivtsi Oblast (near the Romanian border) have a higher percentage of I2a as opposed to R1a, which is typical of the Balkan region, but a smaller percentage than Russians of the N1c1 lineage found among Finno-Ugric, Baltic and Siberian populations, and also less R1b than West Slavs.
 In terms of haplogroup distribution, the genetic pattern of Ukrainians most closely resembles that of Belarusians.

 The presence of the N1c lineage is explained by a contribution of the assimilated Finno-Ugric tribes.